 The Office of Service Learning and Community Service provides students with information about service learning and volunteer opportunities in nonprofit agencies, schools, and governmental organizations.
 Through service learning and volunteering, students can explore their personal, career, and intellectual potential while increasing their knowledge of community needs.

-The Office of First Year Advising in the Center for Student Success is a key resource for first-year students (entering with less than eighteen credits) at Monmouth University, offering academic advising and major and career services for all first-year students.
+The Office of First Year Advising in the Center for Student Success is a key resource for first-year students at Monmouth University, offering academic advising and major and career services for all first-year students.
 First Year Advising offers programming designed to help first-year students experience the challenges, opportunities, and support needed to succeed at Monmouth.
 Students are encouraged to take part in academic and co-curricular activities that are supported by this office to promote their growth and learning.

 All first-year students receive comprehensive academic advising from specially trained faculty as part of our First Year Advising Program.
 Although most students tend to think of advising as simply assistance in registering for courses, the Office of First Year Advising strives to build an advising relationship that works holistically to help students develop their academic, career, personal, and social interests.

-Monmouth University believes that everyone can benefit from career advising, whether it involves help in choosing a major, access to career interest resources, development, mentoring, or a workshop on résumé writing.
+Monmouth University believes that everyone can benefit from career advising, whether it involves help in choosing a major, access to career interest resources, a workshop on resume writing, meeting with faculty across departments, and other related topics.
 First Year Advising offers students a great deal of support with their major and career choices.
 Students can assess their career interests in a variety of ways, and we strongly encourage all first-year students to begin this exploration as early as possible.

 SOAR (Support, Orientation, Advisement, and Registration) is an online community for new students that provides important information relevant to their first year and beyond.
 SOAR provides critical information about many first-year experiences, including career and major exploration opportunities, help in understanding course requirements for majors, and information for building student schedules.